webqit/quantum-js/README.md

 #### Syntax 1: Using the `quantum` Function Flag

-> This syntax is only available from v4.3.
+> Available only from v4.3.

 Here you prepend your function with the `quantum` flag, just in how you use the `async` keyword: